NVIDIA/k8s-nim-operator/docs/nimcache.md

     --docker-password=<ngc-cli-api-key>
 ```

-### 3. Create the `NIMCache` instance with auto-selection of models enabled
+## 3. Create the NIM Cache Instance and Enable Model Auto-Detection

 Update the `NIMCache` custom resource (CR) with appropriate values for model selection.
 These include `model.precision`, `model.engine`, `model.qosProfile`, `model.gpu.product` and `model.gpu.ids`.
-With these, the NIM operator will extract supported profiles and use that for caching.
+With these, the NIM Operator can extract the supported profiles and use that for caching.

-Alternatively if `model.profiles` are specified, then that particular model profile will be downloaded.
+Alternatively, if you specify `model.profiles`, then the model puller downloads and caches that particular model profile.

 ```yaml
 apiVersion: apps.nvidia.com/v1alpha1